Lennox Lewis urges Anthony Joshua to offer Deontay Wilder percentage

 “Boxing isn’t about ‘doing the most work.’
 It’s about proving who the best is.
 The reward fighters get by doing ‘the most work’ is their experience and can draw upon when needed.

 “You can’t tell me boxing is all about the business and then not explain to me how the biggest fight in the division isn’t the best business to do!

 “(There’s) More money in it than BOTH fighters have ever made because it’s what us fans want to see and will pay for!

-“This is the biggest bout in the division.
+“This is the biggest boat in the division.
 It will be BOTH of their highest paydays ever.
 You don’t offer a check for this fight.
 You offer a split.
-I say 60/40 in AJ’s favour, maybe even 70/30.
+I say 60/40 in AJ’s favor, maybe even 70/30.

 “But (it’s) not a flat fee (fight).
 I took less to face Holyfield because I wanted to be undisputed!”